mono/md-website/help/faq.md

 Yes.
 Right click on your project, select 'Options'-\>'Runtime' and select '2.0' from the drop-down list.

-### An Addin is causing MonoDevelop to crash at startup, how do I remove it?
+### An Add-in is causing MonoDevelop to crash at startup, how do I remove it?

-The Addin manager can be launched independently with the command 'mdtool gsetup'
+The Add-in manager can be launched independently with the command 'mdtool gsetup'

 ### Can I import my Visual Studio 2K5+ project into MonoDevelop?

-MonoDevelop can open, manipulate and save MSBuild-based projects directly in mopst cases.
+MonoDevelop can open, manipulate and save MSBuild-based projects directly in most cases.
 In fact, since MonoDevelop 2.0 the default project format has been VS2008-style MSBuild projects, but VS2005 and VS1010 formats are also handled.

 ### I added an assembly to the GAC, why doesn't it appear in the assemblies list when I try to add a reference in a MonoDevelop project?

-Bacause MonoDevelop does not look for assemblies in the GAC.
+Because MonoDevelop does not look for assemblies in the GAC.
 On Mac and Linux, MonoDevelop uses pkg-config to locate installed packages and get the list of assemblies that each package provides.
 A package specifies this list of assemblies in a .pc file which has to be installed in the standard pkg-config directory.

 If you are developing a library, MonoDevelop can automatically generate a .pc file for your project (in the project options dialog, select "Linux Deployment Settings", and check the "Generate .pc file" option).

-When targetting .NET on Windows, MonoDevelop uses the same AssemblyFolders mechamisn that VS uses.
+When targeting .NET on Windows, MonoDevelop uses the same AssemblyFolders mechanism that VS uses.

 ### Is there a Visual Designer for ASP.NET?